uday160386/uday160386.github.io/_greensoftware/Evaluating using kepler.md

 Note: example files are available in the repo https://github.com/uday160386/app-greenit-metrics

-Run the commands below to deploy workloads in EKS from local environment:
+Run the commands below to deploy workloads in EKS from the local environment:

 Configmap.yaml